SoahamMoulree/RISC-V-Repo/Week 5/README.md

 10. `lui`
 11. `slli`

-### - Create a json file according to your configurations as upload in the repo.
+### - Create a json file according to your configurations as uploaded in the repo.

 ### - Upload the json file and the txt file into the software.